Are your beliefs in line with ours?

 We hold that the ceremony of the New Testament Passover should be celebrated once a year as a memorial of Christ’s death and resurrection.

-The church of God is all redeemed believers united by the Holy Spirit into one body, of which Christ is the Head.
+The Church of God (ecclesia) is all redeemed believers united by the Holy Spirit into one body, of which Christ is the Head.

 The local church is a community of believers organised in a covenant relationship for worship, mutual support, fellowship and service.

-Regular fellowship with believers, who practise and proclaim common convictions, is an integral part of God’s plan for His people to enable them to grow in grace and knowledge.
+Regular fellowship with believers, who practice and proclaim common convictions, is an integral part of God’s plan for His people to enable them to grow in grace and knowledge.
 Heb 10:25.

 It is major role of the Church is to proclaim the Gospel of Salvation and of Christ’s Kingdom.